By accepting my financial aid, I understand and am agreeing to the following Terms and Conditions:

 - I agree to use the Financial Aid self-service functionality and accept/decline my aid electronically.
 I understand I may contact the Financial Aid Office regarding alternative methods of communication; and that I can rescind my permission at any time by contacting the Financial Aid Office.

-- I understand I may receive aid from only one school each term and accepting Southern Oregon University financial aid means I am not receiving aid for attendance at any other school for that same time period.
+- I may receive aid from only one school each term and accepting Southern Oregon University financial aid means I am not receiving aid for attendance at any other school for that same time period.

 - I understand that I must report any additional financial assistance missing on my award notice, such as scholarships, vocational rehabilitation funds, and employer tuition assistance.
 I understand that my aid may be adjusted if additional aid exceeds my demonstrated financial need or my cost of attendance.